List of international rugby union teams

 The following is a list of international rugby union teams:

 National teams – band classification

 Starting in 2008, in addition to the existing tier system, the IRB introduced a four-band system of classification in which unions are classified based on "their development status and record on the international stage".
-The new structure is:
+The details of tiers and bands are in the next sections of this article.

 High performance

 All countries previously in Tiers 1 and 2.
+Now under "High Performance" status are still divided in "Tier 1" and "Tier 2".